SidiqaFekrat/gesture_detection_camera/README.md

 This project integrates an ESP32 camera module with a motor control system using Edge Impulse to create a gesture-controlled water shooting mechanism.
-The system detects hadn gestures via the ESP32 camera, triggers a water pump, and sends notifications via BLE.
+The system detects hand gestures via the ESP32 camera, triggers a water pump, and sends notifications via BLE.

 #Requirements
 Hardware: